 Access to personal information

-Ruah provides access to an individual’s personal information, on request, unless an exception applies.
-Ruah must be satisfied that a request for personal information is made by the individual concerned, or by another person who is authorised to make a request on their behalf (e.g. a legal guardian or authorised agent).
+Ruah provides individuals with access to their own personal information, on request, unless an exception applies.
+Ruah must be satisfied that the request for personal information is made by the individual concerned, or by another person who is authorised to make a request on their behalf (e.g. a legal guardian or authorised agent).

-All requests to access personal information will be responded to within 30 calendar days of receiving the request.
-If there is a delay for any reason, Ruah must contact the individual to explain the delay and provide an expected timeframe for finalising the request.
+All requests to access personal information will be responded to within 30 days of receiving the request.
+If there is a delay for any reason, Ruah will contact the individual to explain the delay and provide an expected timeframe for finalising the request.

-In some cases Ruah may decline access to information as outlined in The Australian Privacy Principles.
+In some cases, Ruah may decline access to information as outlined in The Australian Privacy Principles.
 In these cases Ruah must provide the individual with a written notice that sets out the reasons for the refusal and the complaint mechanisms available to the individual.
-More information on exceptions can be found under 220.127.116.11 of the policy.
+More information on exceptions can be found under 18.104.22.168 of the government policy.

-How you can complain about a breach of the Australian Privacy Principles
+How to make a complaint about a breach of the Australian Privacy Principles

 We are committed to protecting your privacy and upholding the Australian Privacy Principles.
-If you believe we have breached the Australian Privacy Principles, please contact us with your concerns, using the contact details below.
+If you believe we have breached the Australian Privacy Principles, please contact us at the email address below.
+We take complaints very seriously and will to respond to your concerns as quickly as possible.

-How you can provide feedback or comments on this policy
+How to provide feedback or comments on this policy